 By the way, across the Vratca pass, the path also leads to Slemenova Špica, which I described in one of the previous blog posts.

-But then we hear a loud bang and the first rocks are flying past us.
-Thank God we are so far up that we were able to hide under the wall as bigger and bigger rocks started flying.
+But then we hear a loud bang, and the first rocks are flying past us.
+Thank God we are so far up that we could hide under the wall as more significant and more enormous stones started flying.
 Luckily we were unharmed, as were all the other hikers who were below us.
 Who triggered it all?
-Apparently, a careless mountaineer above us, whose helmet escaped started everything …
+A careless mountaineer above us, whose helmet escaped, started everything.

-We continue a bit scared and unsure, but when we break out of the fog and the sun shines on us again, we experience something unforgettable something that is a true act of nature.
-The appearance of gloria, which is downright insane.
+We continue a bit scared and unsure, but when we break out of the fog, and the sun shines on us again, we experience something unforgettable, something that is an actual act of nature.
+The appearance of Gloria, which is downright insane.
 We are all excited.
-Of course, we have to take photos of this ?.
+Of course, we have to take photos of this :P.

-We are then only a few steps from the top of Mala Mojstrovka by a few minutes of a steep path, which is mostly without safeties.
-In a good hour and a half we are both on top and enjoying the warm sun and we can finally admiring the views.
+We are only a few steps from the top of Mala Mojstrovka by a few minutes of a steep path, mostly without safeties.
+In a good hour and a half, we are both on top and enjoying the warm sun, and we can finally admire the views.

-We return to Vršič along the southern route, which is considered to be partially demanding and we really have to be careful not to slip.
-In the last part of the route, we head straight to the screen and we are at the car as if in a flash.
-When we drive back to Jacobs Resort and there is no more fog in the valley either.
+We return to Vršič along the southern route, which is partially demanding, and we have to be careful not to slip.
+In the last part of the route, we head straight to the screen, and we are at the car as if in a flash.
+When we drive back to Jacobs Resort, and there is no more fog in the valley either.